HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Java_Adapter.md

 Java Adapter
 ------------

 With Java service, you can interact with your software application that does not support restful APIs.
 A service that uses a custom Java adapter is a Java service.
-The Java adapter is a custom Java class and you can create a Java adapter either by implementing `com.hcl.middleware.common.JavaService` interface or `com.hcl.middleware.common.JavaService2` interface.
+The Java adapter is a custom Java class and you can create a Java adapter either by implementing `com.hcl.voltmx.middleware.common.JavaService` interface or `com.hcl.voltmx.middleware.common.JavaService2` interface.
 Volt MX recommends to use JavaService2 as you can get an access to `DataControllerRequest` and `DataControllerResponse` objects.

 You must load the required JAR files to define a Java service.
 The JAR files contain the Java classes.
 The Java classes contain the Java methods.
 These methods have the logic defined that is required for a service.
 Java services are mostly used with Webconnector Services.